 It may sound obvious, but practice makes perfect.
 There are techniques you have to acquire, skills that take practice to be mastered.
 Put in the hours until it all becomes second nature.
 And do so in different ways: with a teacher, a classmate, a friend, and last but not least, by yourself.

-At this point of the procedures, I take it for granted that you have read the exam specifications in detail so you know exactly what you are doing.
+At this point in the procedures, I take it for granted that you have read the exam specifications in detail so you know exactly what you are doing.
 And very importantly, that you are at the right level in general terms but as yet, lacking confidence in speaking.

 So, how do you go about self-study when the study material is “speaking”?.

 You surely need someone to listen and correct, right?
-That is the common belief.
+That is a common belief.
 But, there are ways around it; systems you can put in place to move forward with your speaking exam preparation without the need of a listener.

 So, here is the situation: you are at home, relaxed, no pressure, I am not sure that is what we are after.
 To make it work better, you need to add an element of pressure, don’t you think?.
 Something that can replicate the figure of the examiner or the teacher sitting in front of you.

 A recording device!
 That can do the trick.
 And we are in luck as nowadays this is at the tip of your hands.
-All you need is your smart phone.
+All you need is your smartphone.

 Decidedly, having your voice recorded tends to be a bit awkward at first.
 Put negative thoughts about the sound of your voice aside and proceed.
 This is an effective system because your words will not be inconsequential, just like in the exam.
 As a result, it can help you train to be more aware of what you say and how you say it.
 An added bonus is that you get the chance to listen again and self-evaluate.